 Our management cannot provide any assurances that Daybreak will ever operate profitably.
-While we have positive cash flow from our continuing crude oil operations in California, we have not yet generated sustainable positive cash flow or earnings on a company-wide basis.
+While we have positive cash flow from our crude oil operations in California, we have not yet generated sustainable positive cash flow or earnings on a company-wide basis.
 As a small company, we are more susceptible to the numerous business, investment and industry risks that have been described in Item 1A.
-Risk Factors of our Annual Report on Form 10-K for the fiscal year ended February 28, 2019 and in Part III, Item 1A.
+Risk Factors of our Annual Report on Form 10-K for the fiscal year ended February 29, 2020 and in Part III, Item 1A.
 Risk Factors of this 10-Q Report.
-Throughout this Quarterly Report on Form 10-Q, oil is shown in barrels ("Bbls"); natural gas is shown in thousands of cubic feet ("Mcf") unless otherwise specified, and hydrocarbon totals are expressed in barrels of oil equivalent ("BOE").
+Throughout this Quarterly Report on Form 10-Q, crude oil is shown in barrels ("Bbls"); natural gas is shown in thousands of cubic feet ("Mcf") unless otherwise specified, and hydrocarbon totals are expressed in barrels of crude oil equivalent ("BOE").

 Below is brief summary of our crude oil projects in California and Michigan.
 Refer to our discussion in Item 2.
-Properties, in our Annual Report on Form 10-K for the year ended February 28, 2019 for more information on our California project and exploratory joint drilling project in Michigan.
+Properties, in our Annual Report on Form 10-K for the year ended February 29, 2020 for more information on our multi-well oilfield project in California and our exploratory joint drilling project in Michigan.